bookofproofs/bookofproofs.github.io/_sources/history/19th-century/boole-mary.md

 9. Pioneered the use of mathematical notation to formalize mathematical arguments.
 10. Published numerous mathematical papers, including those on trigonometry, quadratic equations, and the calculus of variations.

 Born 11 March 1832, Wickwar, Gloucestershire, England.
-Died 17 May1916, Notting Hill, Kensington, England.
+Died 17 May 1916, Notting Hill, Kensington, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Boole_Mary/)